Supervisors or Department Heads must submit the Network File Storage Access request form to request the following:

 On-campus, JMU-owned (or personally-owned) computers not joined to the domain and all Macs will need to manually map drives using the instructions below:

-Off-campus computers connect and access files through JMU's SSL VPN service.
+Off-campus computers connect and access files using two-factor authentication through JMU's SSL VPN service.

 A Network File Storage Environment list is provided to determine on which network drive (Windows) and server (Mac and Windows) your current departmental and personal user folders reside.
 This information is provided in an Adobe Acrobat readable.pdf file that requires authentication with your JMU e-ID and password to view.

-Yes, wireless network access and off-campus access to network file storage is available on Windows XP, Vista and 7 and Mac OS 10.4 or newer computers (see "How do I access my files on the Network" listed above).
+Yes, wireless network access and off-campus access to network file storage is available on Windows 7, 8, and 10 and Mac OS 10.4 or newer computers (see "How do I access my files on the Network" listed above).
 Off-campus access requires the use of the JMU SSL VPN.

 To save files that only you can access: